View Other Articles

 Last update

-The Florida Division of Workers’ Compensation (DWC) holds payers accountable for repeated or unreasonable denials or reductions of medical bill payments without valid cause.
+The Florida Division of Workers’ Compensation (DWC) holds payers accountable when they engage in a pattern or practice of arbitrarily or unreasonably denying or reducing medical bill payments.

 To enforce accountability, the DWC may:

-• Order Full Payment: The DWC can compel the payer to pay the provider's bill in full.
+• Order Repayment: The DWC can compel the payer to repay the appropriate amount to the health care provider.

-• Impose Fines: A fine of up to $5,000 can be levied for each instance of improper denial or reduction.
+• Impose Fines: The DWC can assess an administrative fine of up to $5,000 for each instance of improper denial or reduction.

-• Award Costs and Fees: The state may award the healthcare provider costs, including reasonable attorney's fees, for pursuing the petition.
+• Award Costs and Fees: The DWC may award the health care provider costs, including reasonable attorney's fees for prosecuting the petition.

 Florida